Alcohol Withdrawal Symptoms

 (Note: These symptoms can occur hours after the last drink, but can also present days later.
 Alcohol withdrawal symptoms may persist for weeks.
 Also, there may be more serious symptoms if other medical problems are present.)

 If your loved one is suffering from alcohol withdrawal symptoms, whether moderate or severe, it is best to seek medical attention.
-An alcohol detox, or detoxification, (where someone is monitored closely and is helped to remove the alcohol from their body in a safe and effective manner) is usually necessary for someone experiencing alcohol withdrawal symptoms.
+A medical alcohol detox, or detoxification (during which your withdrawal symptoms will be monitored by doctors and nurses to help keep you as comfortable and safe as possible) is usually necessary for someone experiencing alcohol withdrawal symptoms.

 Attention: If you or a loved one are having a medical emergency, please call 911.